 Purposeful deliberation and critical reflection are essential skills and processes for democratic citizenship and problem solving.
-In social studies, the research process develops learners who are independent, self-motivated problem solvers and co-creators of knowledge.
-Developing research skills prepares students for the world of work, post-secondary studies, lifelong learning and citizenship in a complex world.
-These skills also enhance and enrich the process of identity formation as students critically reflect on their sense of self and relationship to others. foundations of the research process are the application of acquired skills, the selection of appropriate resources and the use of suitable technology.
+In social studies, the research process develops learners who are independent, self-motivated problem solvers and cocreators of knowledge.
+Developing research skills prepares students for the world of work, postsecondary studies, lifelong learning and citizenship in a complex world.
+These skills also enhance and enrich the process of identity formation as students critically reflect on their sense of self and The foundations of the relationship to others. research process are the application of acquired skills, the selection of appropriate resources and the use of suitable technology.